dynverse/dyngen/README.md

 -   `as_anndata()`: Added a function for converting the dyngen output to an anndata object.

+-   `as_sce()`: Added a function for converting the dyngen output to an SingleCellExperiment object.

+-   `as_seurat()`: Added a function for converting the dyngen output to a Seurat object.

 -   The default number of cores used can be set by adding `options(Ncpus = ...)` to your Rprofile.

 -   The default cache folder for dyngen can be set by adding `options(dyngen_download_cache_dir = ...)` to your Rprofile.

--   Combine simular models with different outputs using the `combine_models()` function.
+-   Combine similar models with different outputs using the `combine_models()` function.

 -   Store the timings throughout the dyngen execution.
 Extract the timings from a model using `get_timings()`.

+#### MAJOR CHANGES

+-   `generate_experiment()`: Map count density of reference dataset to simulation expression before sampling molecules.

 #### MINOR CHANGES